pidg/superimpose/README.md

 it's intended for people making zines and other small publications on their home printer who have found that:

-- popular publishing apps like Affinity Publisher *suck* at zine imposition
+- popular publishing apps like Affinity Publisher *suck* at imposition
 - good imposition software costs $ $ $ (e.g. $599)

 this is what it does: